cohpy/challenge-201603-temps/README.md

 4. COhPy meets the first Monday of the month in December EXCEPT when that Monday is the 1st or 2nd of December, when it meets on the SECOND Monday.

-5. In May, the last Monday of the month is always Memorial Day.
-In May, COhPy meetings on the second-to-last Monday in May.
+5. In May, to avoid Memorial Day, COhPy meets on the second-to-last Monday of the month.

 # Part Two